 The majority of people adhere to the requirements of the statutory planning system and get the necessary planning permissions before starting work on any development.
-However, we do get complaints about some developments taking place without permission or contrary to a condition on a Decision Notice.
-We will investigate these complaints and, where appropriate, we will start enforcement action to resolve the problem.
+However, we do get complaints about some developments taking place without permission or contrary to a condition on a Decision Notice; these are known as breaches of planning control .

-It is not an offence to carry out development without planning permission.
-It is however an offence:
+There are certain breaches that are a legal offence.
+For example, it is not an offence to carry out development without planning permission.
+It is however an offence to:

 - to carry out works (other than like-for-like repairs) to a Listed Building without Listed Building Consent

 - to carry out works to protected trees without the Council's written consent

 Investigation and the planning enforcement charter

 We will investigate reports of suspected breaches and, where appropriate, we will start enforcement action to resolve the problem.
 We would advise, however, that the decision to take any enforcement action is discretionary and the Council may determine that such action is not expedient in the public interest.